pietervdvn/MapComplete/Docs/Development_deployment.md

  Development
  -----------

  **Windows users**: All scripts are made for linux devices.
 Use the Ubuntu terminal for Windows (or even better - make the switch ;) ).
-If you are using Visual Studio Code you can use a [WSL Remote](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) window, or use the Devcontainer (see more details later).
+If you are using Visual Studio, open everything in a 'new WSL Window'.

- To develop and build MapComplete, you
+ To develop and build MapComplete, yo

 0. Make sure you have a recent version of nodejs - at least 12.0, preferably 15
 0. Make a fork and clone the repository.